mitsuba-renderer/enoki/docs/dynamic.rst

 The ``packet()`` function is interesting because it returns an instance of a new type ``GPSRecord2<FloatP&>`` (note the ampersand) that was not discussed yet.
-Instead of directly storing data, all of its fields are references pointing to data elsewhere in memory.
+Instead of directly storing data, all of its fields are references pointing to packets of data elsewhere in memory.
 In this case, overwriting a field of this structure of references will change the corresponding entry of the dynamic array.
 Conceptually, this looks as follows: